zulip/zulip/help/configure-automated-notices.md

 {!admin-only.md!}

-When creating a new [public stream](/help/stream-permissions), the stream creator can choose to advertise the new stream via an automated notice.
+When creating a new [public channel](/help/channel-permissions), the stream creator can choose to advertise the new stream via an automated notice.
 You can configure what stream Zulip uses for these notices, or disable these notices entirely.
 The topic for these messages is “new streams”.

-New [private](/help/stream-permissions) streams are never announced.
+New [private](/help/channel-permissions) channels are never announced.

 {start_tabs}